Wawrzyn321/cost-return/README.md

 # The structure

 - Frontend: SolidJS with TailwindCSS & DaisyUI, w a c k y  a n i m a t i o n s
-- Backend: Flask - a one-file proxy, with one custom endpoint (for login)
+- Backend: Flask - a Pocketbase proxy, with two custom endpoints (for login & shared collections)
 - Database: Pocketbase

 # The details